Wedding Dress 101 – Parts of a Wedding Dress

 Different Types of Fabric

 • Crepe: a smooth, slightly stretchy fabric loved by brides for its thickness, comfortable elasticity, and versatility for embellishments.
-Moriah by Rebecca Ingram is everything a comfy crepe-loving bride could want.

 • Satin and Mikado: Ekaterina by Maggie Sottero demonstrates that satin is a delicate, luxurious textile with a slight sheen and can be very supportive.
 Mikado is a heavyweight wedding dress fabric, perfect for creating clean lines and supporting shapes.

 • Lace: Alencon, eyelet, Chantilly, embroidered, guipure, soft-knit, and point d’esprit.
 Each lace type has unique characteristics.
-Read about them in our lace blog and take a look at Edison by Maggie Sottero!
+Read about them in our lace blog

 • Chiffon: a simple, sheer weave fabric that is lightweight and perfect for outdoor or warm-weather weddings.
-Sound like the perfect fabric for your summer nuptials?
-Enter Jessica by Maggie Sottero.

 • Tulle: a classic, stiff, and transparent fabric typically made of either nylon, silk, polyester, or a blend of fibers.
-Curious about how it looks?
-Here’s a peek at Casey by Maggie Sottero.

 Parts of a Wedding Dress: Bridal Trains

 Possibly the most fun part of being a bride?
-Getting to wear a showstopping train like this one on Greenley by Maggie Sottero!
+Getting to wear a showstopping train like the one on Keegan by Maggie Sottero!
 Bridal trains are one of the many stunning parts of a wedding dress, but if it’s not your vibe, no worries!
 Many of our trains can be extended or shortened to fit your wedding vision.
 We also have many detachable trains so you can have a two-in-one look!

 Inner Constructions of Maggie Sottero Wedding Dresses

-Maggie Sottero Personalizations
+Maggie Sottero Personalization Options

 Another amazing thing about Maggie Sottero wedding dresses is the opportunity for brides to personalize their gowns!
 If you love a certain style but want different sleeves, more coverage in the form of a lining, gorgeous buttons draping down the train, detachable trains for a two-in-one look, a different neckline, etc., we have options for you!